C Basics Question Bank for C-CAT

 Show Answer & Explanation

-Correct Answer: B — Prevents optimization
+Correct Answer: A - Prevents optimization

 volatile tells compiler value may change unexpectedly.